andrew/ultimate-awesome/README.md

 - [awesome-transformer-search](https://github.com/automl/awesome-transformer-search) - A curated list of awesome resources combining Transformers with Neural Architecture Search.
 - [Awesome-Semi-Supervised-Semantic-Segmentation](https://github.com/BBBBchan/Awesome-Semi-Supervised-Semantic-Segmentation) - A summary of recent semi-supervised semantic segmentation methods.
 - [awesome-Visual-Place-Recognition](https://github.com/gmberton/awesome-Visual-Place-Recognition) - A curated list of awesome Visual Place Recognition papers.
+- [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.